 Book News India (blog):

-The title was so intriguing for me
+The title was so intriguing

 "It draws a fine line between how easy or how hard is for females to get the inside out of the stories, stories that are nothing but a bitter truth with ugly faces.
 It outlines the internal facts and developments, around dressing room and within the Indian sports industry, ‘Cricket’ in particular."